-- [48] The Board considered the evidence and argument presented by the parties and placed greatest weight on the Respondent's information that the City of Edmonton receives rental information annually from tenants such as Walmart, Canadian Tire, Home Depot and Real Canadian Superstore wherein the tenants report one rate for the entire space. - [49] The Board accepted the Respondent's evidence that detailed lower rents were applied to free standing, unsecured structures used for storage and to greenhouses and storage areas.
+[48] The Board considered the evidence and argument presented by the parties and placed greatest weight on the Respondent's information that the City of Edmonton receives rental information annually from tenants such as Walmart, Canadian Tire, Home Depot and Real Canadian Superstore wherein the tenants report one rate for the entire space.

-- [50] The Board finds that the 13,068 sq ft of warehouse space is appropriately assessed as space forming part of the total building area of 52,455 sq ft at the assessment rate of \$14.00 sq ft. - [51] The Board finds the subject 2013 assessment of \$10,654,000 is correct, fair and equitable.
+- [49] The Board accepted the Respondent's evidence that detailed lower rents applied to separate, unsecured, structures used for storage and to greenhouses and storage areas. - [50] The Board finds that the 13,068 sq ft of warehouse space is appropriately assessed as space forming part of the total building area of 49,800 sq ft at the assessment rate of \$14.00 /sq ft. - [51] The Board finds the subject 2013 assessment of \$10,114,500 is correct, fair and equitable.